UNFINISHED BUSINESS – THE WALL GUIDE

 Maximalist style – no wall uncovered

 Displaying large collection of art around the home can be really fun and a great talking point.
-Show stoppers placed in the hallway for example can really make people linger, adding interest and movement to the space.
+Show stoppers placed in the hallway can really make people linger, adding interest and movement to the space.

 Accent pieces to soften walls

 Sprinkling art around is a really cute way to being personality and life into your home.
-Just for a pop of interest to liven up a dull corner and add interest and contrast.